-Incorporating healthy fat options into your baby’s diet will help develop their brain cells as well as offer probiotics which help to build a strong microbiome.
+Incorporating healthy fat options like yogurt into your baby's diet will help develop their brain cells as well as offer probiotics which help to build a strong microbiome.
 Recent studies have demonstrated a connection between our gut and brain.
-In addition, the texture of Greek yogurt is thicker and ideal to offer as you introduce the concept of solids.
+Plus, babies tend to like the rich, creamy texture of Greek yogurt.

 Creamy, mashed avocado is a popular first food.
 Avocado is a nutrient-dense fruit with healthy fat, vitamins and minerals.
-Not only is it nutritious but as the healthy fats contribute to brain cell development but the texture is soft, making it easy to tolerate.
+Not only is it nutritious, as the healthy fats contribute to brain cell development, but the texture is soft and easy for baby to tolerate.

-Small soft cheeses are often introduced at various points depending on your baby’s readiness because they’re lighter in taste and texture.
-For example, cottage cheese is also an easy offering because your baby could eat it as a finger food or it could be mixed with a vegetable or fruit.
+Small soft cheeses are often introduced early, depending on your baby's readiness, because they're lighter in taste and texture.
+Cottage cheese is an easy offering: your baby can eat it as a finger food or it can be mixed with a vegetable or fruit.

 4. Whole grain porridge

-Upon introduction, the egg yolk is offered first.
-(Egg whites should not be introduced until 12 months due to its higher risk as an allergen.)
-Eggs yolks are surprisingly nutritious and easy to digest.
+Egg whites should not be introduced until 12 months due to its higher risk as an allergen, but egg yolks are surprisingly nutritious and easy to digest.

 6. Nut butters

 Traditional nuts in their butter form are a good source of healthy fat, protein and fat-soluble vitamins.
 Peanut, cashew and almond butter are all options to offer your baby when you feel they're ready.